simon-mettler/bludit-blog-theme/README.md

-# bludit-blog-theme
-Blog theme for Bludit
+# Blog theme for Bludit

+## Compatible
+- Bludit v3.x

+This theme is based on the unmaintained "Kernel Panic" theme by [Diego Najar](https://github.com/dignajar)